 Pigmentation genetics of Europeans

-Indeed, I'm a bit taken aback by the very high rate of suggested blondism in the Belorussians and Mordvinians (second highest dot in Russia).
+Indeed, I'm a bit taken aback by the very high rate of suggested blondism among the Belorussians and Mordvinians (second highest dot in Russia).
 This might have something to do with sampling bias.
 Perhaps most of the 12 Belorussians and 16 Mordvinians used here came from fairer than average communities within their respective nations?
 I have no idea.
 In any case, I don't think the picture is too far from reality, because multiple sampling sites from the same general biogeographic zones, but several hundred kilometers apart, are showing very similar results.
 This can't be a coincidence.

 It's also interesting to note that the East Baltic peak in blondism genotypes correlates closely with the North + East European genome-wide ancestral component in my latest ADMIXTURE experiment (see here).
 Perhaps this is where natural selection for these traits was most extreme due to very specific environmental pressures, like lack of sunlight?
 Maybe this is also where these traits spread from, either gradually or during one or several major migrations?
 Someone should look into that.
 Meantime, I'll try and update this post with new maps as more samples come in.